- We advise you to exercise a high degree of caution in Russia because of the threat of terrorist activity, and the level of criminal activity.

 Safety and security

-We advise you to exercise a high degree of caution in Russia because of the threat of terrorist activity, particularly by Chechen separatists, and the level of criminal activity.
+We advise you to exercise a high degree of caution in Russia because of the threat of terrorist activity, and the level of criminal activity.
 Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

 In planning your activities, consider the kind of places known to be terrorist targets and the level of security provided.
 Possible targets include public transportation such as subways, trains and buses, airports, commercial and public places such as government buildings, residential complexes, hotels, restaurants, bars, schools, businesses, embassies, places of worship, markets and tourist areas.